-The Hambidge Center is a member of the Alliance of Artist's Communities and was recognized with the 1996 Cultural Olympiad Regional Designation Award in the Arts.
+The Hambidge Center is a member of the Artist Communities Alliance and was recognized with the 1996 Cultural Olympiad Regional Designation Award in the Arts.

 Note 2: Summary of Significant Accounting Policies

 The organization prepares its financial statements in accordance with generally accepted accounting principles promulgated in the United States of America (U.S. GAAP) for not-for-profit entities.
 The significant accounting and reporting policies used by the organization are described subsequently to enhance the usefulness and understandability of the financial statements.